This Is Not That: Discipleship

 He picked the wrong team.

-Just this: “Go.
-Make disciples.
+Just this: “Go and Make disciples.
 Baptize them.
 And teach them to observe everything I’ve commanded.”
 (Matt.
 28:19–20)

 Let’s break it down: